Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 Will a Bulletproof Backpack Protect My Child in School Shooting?

 Bulletproof backpacks and inserts are made to protect against handguns and shotguns.
-However, because they are made of Kevlar fabric, a strong thread that is densely woven, the backpacks and inserts will not protect against AR-15s, the weapon of choice for most mass shooters.
+According to FBI data, 77.2% of shooting gunmen used handguns, whereas 25.1%% used rifles.
+However, because they are made of Kevlar fabric, a strong thread that is densely woven, backpacks and inserts will not protect against popular semi-automatic rifles like the AR-15.

+The National Institute of Justice(NIJ) has a rating system for body armor.
 To fully protect against AR-style rifles, backpack armor would need to have metal plates.
 These metal plates can weigh between 3 and 10 pounds.
+It is important to remember that no armor is ever considered 100% bulletproof.

 Criticism of Bulletproof Backpacks

-As kids head back to school this year, many parents are wondering how to keep their children safe.
-As of August 2018, there have been at least 54 incidents of gunfire on school grounds.
+As kids head back to school this year, many parents wonder how to keep their children safe.
+As of August 2022, there have been at least 95 incidents of gunfire on school grounds.
 Many parents feel that this is a sign of the times.
-Others see ballistic shield backpacks as a disturbing sign of how willing Americans are to accepting gun violence as the norm.
+Others see ballistic shield backpacks as a disturbing sign of Americans’ willingness to accept gun violence as the norm.

-Critics of ballistic shields in backpacks say that parents are having a knee-jerk reaction to guns in schools.
+Critics of ballistic shields in backpacks say that parents are having a knee-jerk reaction to guns in school.
 There have been several criticisms of ballistic shields in backpacks.

 Students Can’t or Won’t Use Them